 N30/1 = ABS/ASR [AntiLock Brake System/Anti Slip Control] Module

 The picture below shows all possible combinations of ECUs for both California and Federal version vehicles.

 To read out DTCs from the Diagnostic Module (N59), locate the X11/21s1 switch as shown in the picture.
 Remove the protective

-discontinued at the end of the 1994 model year.
+feature was discontinued at the end of the 1994 model year.

 there no additional faults, the previous DTC will reappear.
 Repeat this step until the first DTC is displayed.
 Note all faults

 X11/4 Pin Map

 The controller area network (CAN) connects all ECUs together electrically so information can be transmitted from one

 control module to the others.
 This exchange network results in more information for the control modules, less wiring and